monadbobo/skiplist-rust/readme.md

 ## Performance

 This implementation aims to provide similar performance characteristics to LevelDB's SkipList.
-It uses atomic operations for concurrent access and a similar probabilistic balancing strategy.
+It uses atomic operations for concurrent read access and locking for write operations, providing a balance between concurrency and data consistency.

 ## Contributing